 where c3t is a dummy variable for t=3 and c4t is a dummy variable for t=4.
 Our main interest is on the cumulative deviation of impacts of a non-traditional arm (use subscript k for this) from impacts of the traditional arm.
 In equation (2), this is captured by b2k for period 2, b2k + b3k for period 3, and b2k + b4k for period 4.
 We thus plot these estimates for cumulative impacts in main figures in the next section.
 In some specifications, equation (2) is further extended to include controls of other baseline characteristics and their interactions with treatment dummies to allow heterogeneous impacts."

-p.20, 1st para "The survey resulted in the attrition of a moderate rate, 14.9%."
+p.20, 1st para "The survey resulted in the attrition (including flood victims) of a moderate rate, 11.9%."

-p.20, Figure 4, notes: "Left most column panel shows the conditional means of traditional arm which serves as a benchmark in estimating impacts.
-In other column panels, all points show the relative difference from concurrent traditional levels depicted in the left most column.
+p.20, Figure 4, notes: " All points show the relative difference from concurrent traditional levels.
 Large and Upfront are the same values.
 Other column panels are grouped either by arm or by attribute.
 Row panels show different outcomes.
 Bars show 95% confidence intervals using cluster robust standard errors.
-Narrow net assets = Narrow assets + net saving - debt to GUK - debts to relatives and money lenders.
-Narrow assets use only items observed for all 4 rounds for household assets.
-NetAssets has 5 specifications (2-6), NumCows have 4 specifications (2-5)."
+Narrow net assets = Narrow assets + net saving - debt to GUK - debts to relatives and money lenders, where Narrow assets use only items observed for all 4 rounds for household assets. "

-p.20, 2nd para "Figure D1 summarises the cumulative impact estimates in time-varying specification of (2).
+p.20, 2nd para "Figure 4 summarises the cumulative impact estimates on assets in time-varying specification of (2).
 See Appendix D for full estimation results. "

-p.21, 3rd para "Secondly, it is the Upfront functinal attribute that shows positive impacts in both outcomes.
+p.21, 3rd para "Secondly, it is the Upfront functional attribute that shows positive impacts in both outcomes.
 This is consistent with the nonconvex production technology of a larger investment under a liquidity constraint, coupled with an inferior, smaller investment technology.
-Table D1 in the Appendix show that, relative to the traditional microfinance lending, the upfront liquidity provision increases the narrow net assets by BDT 14478 (CI 6868, 22088) in the second year, BDT 16417 (CI 1700, 31135) by the end of fourth year, and the number of cattle holding by 0.37 (CI 0.12, 0.62) in the second year, and 0.36 (CI -0.32, 1.04) by the end of fourth year.
-These results hold with other various definitions of assets and cattle rearing experiences.
+Tables D1 and D5 in the Appendix (specification (2)) show that, relative to the traditional microfinance lending, the upfront liquidity provision increases the narrow net assets by BDT 14478 (CI 6868, 22088) in the second year, BDT 16417 (CI 1700, 31135) by the end of fourth year, and the number of cattle holding by 0.37 (CI 0.12, 0.62) in the second year, and 0.36 (CI -0.32, 1.04) by the end of fourth year.
+These results hold when other various definitions of assets are adopted or cattle rearing experiences are controlled.

 In addition to the discussion of impacts in absolute terms, it is better to add information in relative terms such as “ZZ % of the baseline standard deviations” or “YY % of the baseline means”.
 Such information can be pasted into the introduction, which I already pointed out.

-p.21, 5th para "The NumCows row shows the number of cattle owned.. "
+p.21, 5th para "The NumCows row in Figure 4 shows the number of cattle owned.. "

 p.22, Figure 5.